ISEDemoLab/Upgrade_ISE_in_Hybrid_Cloud/notifications/ReadMe.md

 source ~/.secrets/email.sh
 ```

-If you want to verify that the variables loaded, you can check by using this command"
+If you want to verify that the variables loaded, you can check by using this command

 ```sh
 env | grep EMAIL